CharlieJT/Recipes/tests.md

 As this was the first time I was doing Python testing, I decided to do my testing after writing my code.
 As it wasn't possible to tests every single function in my app.py, I tested around 70% of my function.

+An inport called 'unittest' was used to carry out the testing.

 The functions that were tested were as follows:

  - Home Page